Supporting Your Child Through Uncertain Times

 Practical Ways to Support Your Child

-When faced with the ambiguity of the world, it’s important to remember that just as you adjust to change, your children are adjusting alongside you, trying to make sense of uncertain times through a lens limited by their age and development.
+When faced with the ambiguity of the world, it’s important to remember that just as you adjust to change, your children are adjusting alongside you, trying to make sense of uncertain times through a lens limited by their age and developmental stage.
 Here are several strategies to help support your children:

-Redirect Them to Something Within Their Control: When your child expresses fear about things beyond their control, gently guide them toward actions they can take that foster of feeling of connection: acts of kindness, healthy habits, ways to help others, small choices they can make each day.
+Redirect Them to Something Within Their Control: When your child expresses fear about things beyond their control, gently guide them toward actions they can take that foster a feeling of connection: acts of kindness, healthy habits, ways to help others, small choices they can make each day.

 The Invisible String Between You

-In challenging times, consider the message you want to communicate to your child—these are the seeds you plant in your child's heart.
-Show your children through your actions that they have the capacity to face difficulty, to adapt, to keep moving going.
-They're learning this not from what you say, but from watching you do hard things with courage and compassion.
-With each challenge, you're teaching your children resilience simply by showing up, even when it's hard.
-It’s important to remember that you don't have to be perfect to be an exceptional parent.
-Children learn from observing how you carry your struggle—with honesty, with hope, and most importantly with grace.
+In challenging times, consider the message you want to send — these are the seeds you plant in your child's heart.
+Show them through your actions that they have the capacity to face difficulty, to adapt, to keep moving forward.
+Children learn resilience not from what you say, but from watching you do hard things with courage and compassion.
+Every time you show up — even imperfectly, even struggling — you are teaching.